Conner Huertas del Pino

 Conner Huertas del Pino (born 20 December 1995) is a Peruvian tennis player.

-Huertas del Pino has a career high ATP singles ranking of 520 achieved on 1 August 2022.
-He also has a career high ATP doubles ranking of 174 achieved on 14 July 2025.
+Huertas del Pino has a career high ATP singles ranking of No. 520 achieved on 1 August 2022 and a career high ATP doubles ranking of No. 174 achieved on 14 July 2025.

 Huertas del Pino represents Peru at the Davis Cup, where he has a W/L record of 0–2.

+Personal life

 Huertas del Pino is the younger brother of fellow tennis player Arklon Huertas del Pino.

 In July 2025, he was given a provisional suspension after failing an anti-doping test at an ATP Challenger event in Colombia in May that year.